Mongory

 • Be named ClassInMatcher

-• Register the operator as $classIn
+• Register the operator as $classIn makes it available in queries

 Example usage of the generated matcher: